MicrosoftDocs/dynamics-365-fraud-protection/content/in-product-notifications.md

 ---
 author: kelsiefu
-description: This article explains the scorecard capability of the account protection feature in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 04/05/2023 ms.topic: conceptual
+description: This article explains how to work with in-product notifications in Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 04/05/2023 ms.topic: conceptual